apeden/excelMaxRow/README.md

 ![Scatter_matrix](https://github.com/apeden/excelMaxRow/blob/master/heat_map.png)

 ## Using stripplots to focus in on one particular feature of the RT-QuIC data
 Once the features have been calculated and put into a pandas dataframe, a useful method for plotting the data is strip plots.
 Seaborn is a useful library for plotting stripplots.
 The following figure shows the effect of various concentrations of a chemical on the conversion time (lag time).
-The chemical has a moderating effect down to quite low concentrations.
+The chemical has a moderating effect, even down to quite low concentrations.

 ![Surf_conc](https://github.com/apeden/excelMaxRow/blob/master/surf_conc.png)